Are Indiana Records Public?

 Search by Attorney

 Requesters may use this option by filling out the attorney’s name in charge of the criminal case.
-In contrast, requesters may type in the Attorney's court ID number to access Arizona criminal court records.
+In contrast, requesters may type in the Attorney's court ID number to access Indiana criminal court records.

 How Do I Find Public Records in Indiana?